luizbgomide/sovereign/index.md

 - The bestiary
 - Magic items
 - Most of the tutorial.
 I don't plan on covering every paragraph, but it would be useful to go over skill checks, combat, arts, and spells.
+- Use HD for npcs
+- Use HP Progression for Delvers

 ### Change Log